privacyguides/privacyguides.org/docs/os/windows-overview.md

   </details>

-- If you are using others’ PC, use Guest mode in Start → Microsoft Edge → Profile icon → Other profiles → Browse as guest.
+- If you are using others’ PC, use Guest mode in Start → Microsoft Edge → Personal Profile icon → Other Profiles → Browse as Guest.
 - You can manage Copilot in Windows by configuring the Group Policy `Computer Configuration\Administrative Templates\Microsoft Edge\Show Hubs Sidebar`.

 ## Office